cloudoperators/documentation/architecture-decision-records/008-greenhouse-helm-controller-ng.md

 ## Decision Outcome

 Chosen option: "FluxCD Helm Operator", because the migration from the current Helm controller to Helm releases by Flux can be done seamlessly.
 The CRDs of Flux support the same features as the Plugin and PluginDefinition CRDs.
-With the additional benefit that FluxCD can be run in a Hub-Spoke model, where a central FluxCD instance inside the Greenohuse cluster can manage multiple clusters.
+With the additional benefit that FluxCD can be run in a Hub-Spoke model, where a central FluxCD instance inside the Greenhouse cluster can manage multiple clusters.
 The development cost is expected to be less than the continued development of the Helm Controller.
 This is due to the fact that the FluxCD Helm Operator is a proven solution that is widely adopted in the CNCF landscape.
 There will be continuous effort to operate the Flux deployment but this would also be the case for the Helm Controller.

 ### Positive Consequences <!-- optional -->